emotional-cities/byteroad-workshop/README.md

 ## Ingesting Data into the SDI :rocket:

 Upload your own dataset, using [these](https://github.com/emotional-cities/data-share) instructions.

-> **Note**
-> Let participants upload data & metadata to the data lake.
-We need to be strict regarding data formats.

-> **Warning**
-> We ingest these data in the SDI and let them connect to it ?
+We recommend that you use the ```GeoJSON``` format.

+We are going to ingest the dataset into the SDI, and you can access it using one of the clients you saw in the previous section.

 ## FAQ